Ransomware 2026: Protect Your Australian Small Business Data

 • Insurance providers

-Importantly, Australia now discourages ransom payments through the International Counter Ransomware Initiative.
-Additionally, some payments may carry sanctions risks under Treasury regulations.
+Australia now actively discourages ransom payments through the International Counter Ransomware Initiative.

 Ransomware